-It is recognized by all Participants that there can be no assurance that the Treasurer will be able to maintain a constant N.A.V. per share of one dollar (\$1.00) due to changes in the value of the Pool's investments resulting from changes in interest rates and the duration of the securities within the Pool.
-The Pool will be managed in a manner to maintain the N.A.V. per share within a band of \$1.015 to \$0.985.
-The calculation of N.A.V. per share will be done twice each month.
+It is recognized by all Participants that there can be no assurance that the Treasurer will be able to maintain a constant NAV per share of one dollar (\$1.00) due to changes in the value of the Pool's investments resulting from changes in interest rates and the duration of the securities within the Pool.
+The Pool will be managed in a manner that is targeted to maintain the NAV per share within a band of \$1.015 to \$0.985.
+The calculation of NAV per share will be done twice each month.

-If the Pool's N.A.V. per share exceeds the \$1.015 or \$0.985 band in either direction, the County will sell securities to bring the N.A.V. per share back within the specified band.
-The County Treasurer will promptly disclose these sales to the Finance Committee and to Pool Participants.
-The realized gain or loss on the securities sold will be distributed to all Pool Participants as provided below.
+In the rare event the Pool's NAV per share exceeds the targeted band of \$1.015 or \$0.985 in either direction, the Treasurer will promptly disclose this to the Finance Committee and to Participants.
+If selling securities is deemed appropriate, the realized gain or loss on the securities sold will be distributed to all Participants as provided below.